Equality at Bretherton

 Our Equality Policy aims to demonstrate our compliance with the Public Sector Equality Duty.

-In 2022 2023 we commenced the Linking Partnership, (https://www.theeducationpeople.org/our-expertise/equality-inclusion/schools-linking-the-linking-network/ ) a collaboration with two schools - English Martyrs and Balderstone CE Primary to celebrate diversity and learn about others and their lives and customs.
+In 2022 2023 and 2024 2025 we completed the Linking Partnership, (https://www.theeducationpeople.org/our-expertise/equality-inclusion/schools-linking-the-linking-network/ ) a collaboration with two schools - English Martyrs and Balderstone CE Primary to celebrate diversity and learn about others and their lives and customs and in 2024/5 with Eldon Primary, Preston.

 In addition, Bretherton will continue to focus on our work on Diversity and Equality and will commence the Lancashire County Council Equality and Diversity Award.
 Over 12 month, we will audit and plan to maximise our children's knowledge and understanding of this important area.